 The Group has investments in various subsidiaries which form part of the Group's International segment with Euro functional currencies.
 As a result, the Group is exposed to the risk of fluctuations between the Euro and GBP exchange rates.
 The Group designated its EUR First Lien Term Loan A maturing in 2028 and EUR First Lien Term Loan B maturing in 2026 as a net investment hedge of its Euro denominated subsidiaries which are intended to mitigate foreign currency exposure related to non-GBP net investments in certain Euro functional subsidiaries.
 As of December 31, 2023 and 2022, the nominal exposures of EUR First Lien Term Loan A and EUR First Lien Term Loan B designated as net investment hedges were \$980 million and \$1,132 million, respectively.
 The designated hedge amounts were considered highly effective.
-The Group has also designated certain EUR cross currency interest rate swap contracts in net investment hedges was \$359 million as of December 31, 2023, and nil as of December 31, 2022, maturing on June 30, 2025.
+The Group has also designated certain EUR cross currency interest rate swap contracts in net investment hedging relationships.
+The notional amount of cross-currency swaps accounted for as net investment hedges was \$359 million as of December 31, 2023, and nil as of December 31, 2022, maturing on June 30, 2025.

 The foreign currency transaction gains and losses on the Euro-denominated portion of the term loans and cross-currency swaps, which are designated and effective as a hedge of the Group's net investment in its Euro-denominated functional currency subsidiaries, are included as a component of the foreign currency translation adjustment.
-Gains, net of tax, included in the foreign currency translation adjustment were \$30 million for the ended December 31, 2023, loss, net of tax amounting to \$145 million for the ended December 31, 2021.
+Gains, net of tax, included in the foreign currency translation adjustment were \$30 million for the ended December 31, 2023, loss, net of tax amounting to \$145 million for the ended December 31, 2022 and gains, net of tax amounting to \$30 million for the ended December 31, 2021.
 There were no amounts reclassified out of accumulated other comprehensive (loss) ("AOCI") pertaining to the net investment hedge during the years ended December 31, 2023, 2022, and 2021 as the Group has not sold or liquidated (or substantially liquidated) its hedged subsidiaries.